orsenthil/senthil.learntosolveit.com/posts/2021/01/30/the-computer-from-pascal-to-von-neumann.rst

 Author also associated United States Military and Government to various advancements in Computers.
 The final chapters gave references to when other parts of the world got their first computer.
-I noted that India's first computers were in 1960s with Tata institute of Fundamental research.
+I noted that India's first computers were in 1960s with Tata Institute of Fundamental Research.
 Here are some interesting historical photos from this book.